 Becky LaBarre, editor

 The fascinating history of Chicago's oldest building, constructed in 1836.
 Learn about Henry and Caroline Clarke for whom the house was built, the subsequent owners, and the acquisition of the house in 1977 by the City of Chicago and the move to its present location in the Prairie Avenue Historic District.
-The collection of furniture and decorative arts, owned by The National Society of The Colonial Dames in America in the State of Illinois, are lavishly illustrated.
+The collection of furniture and decorative arts, owned by The National Society of The Colonial Dames in America in the State of Illinois, is lavishly illustrated.

 Publisher: Clarke House Museum, 2011